Mutually equibiased bases: Introduction

-In MEBs, in contrary to MUBs, the knowledge of the measuring the system with respect to the one basis, when the system is prepared in any state of the other basis, leaks some information about the state of the system.
-The mutual equi-biasedness of the bases implies, however, that they are biased in the same degree in the sense that regardless of which state from which basis are chosen to prepare the system, the extracted information is the same, i.e., they are predictable in the same degree with respect to each other.
-It makes sense therefore that the question of how much information can be extracted should be related to how far the probability distribution is from a homogenous distribution.
-The index of coincidence, defined by $\mu(q)=\sum_{k=0}^{d-1}q_{k}^2$ for the probability $q=(q_0,\cdots,q_{d-1})$, is a measure of how much a probability distribution deviates from a uniform distribution, as such, it can play a key role when the extracted information is quantified.
-Hereafter, for brevity, we will refer to the index of coincidence simply as the index and denote it by $\mu$ for a $d$-outcomes probability distribution $q=(q_0,\cdots,q_{d-1})$.
+In MEBs, in contrast to MUBs, the knowledge of measuring the system with respect to the one basis, when the system is prepared in any state of the other basis, leaks some information about the state of the system.
+The mutual equibiasedness of the bases implies, however, that they are biased in the same degree in the sense that regardless of which state from which basis is chosen to prepare the system, the extracted information is the same, i.e., they are predictable in the same degree with respect to each other.
+It therefore makes sense that the question of how much information can be extracted should be related to how far the probability distribution is from a homogenous distribution.
+The index of coincidence, defined by $\mu(q)=\sum_{k=0}^{d-1}q_{k}^2$ for the probability $q=(q_0,\ldots,q_{d-1})$, is a measure of how much a probability distribution deviates from a uniform distribution; as such, it can play a key role when the extracted information is quantified.
+Hereafter, for brevity, we will refer to the index of coincidence simply as the index and denote it by $\mu$ for a $d$-outcome probability distribution $q=(q_0,\ldots,q_{d-1})$.

-Related to the index $\mu$, we now pose the question that whether for a given $d$, a complete set of $d+1$ MEBs exists for all values of $\mu\in[1/d, 1]$?
-We derive a complete set of MEBs for two cases $d=2,3$.
-Our results show that except for the particular case of $2$-dimensional system for which a complete set of $3$ MEBs exists for all $\mu\in[1/2,1]$, it is not the case for $d\ge 3$.
-More precisely, for $d=3$, the constraints imposed by the mutual equi-biasedness limits the range of the index $\mu$ to the feasible region $1/3\le \mu \le 1/2$ within which a set of four MEBs exists.
+Related to the index $\mu$, we now pose the question of whether, for a given $d$, a set of $d+1$ MEBs exists for all values of $\mu\in[1/d, 1]$.
+We derive a set of $d+1$ MEBs for two cases $d=2,3$.
+Our results show that except for the particular case of two-dimensional system for which a set of three MEBs exists for all $\mu\in[1/2,1]$, it is not the case for $d\ge 3$.
+More precisely, for $d=3$, the constraints imposed by the mutual equibiasedness limits the range of the index $\mu$ to the feasible region $1/3\le \mu \le 1/2$ within which a set of four MEBs exists.

 Quantum incompatibility imposes limitation on the information that can be extracted from measurements of different observables, and the entropic uncertainty relation provides a bound on how much information can be gained from such measurements.
 To capture this notion of incompatibility in MEBs, we derive an inequality for the probabilities of projective measurements in a qudit system, from which we obtain an entropic uncertainty inequality.